 Having your wisdom teeth removed (extracted) can relieve these symptoms.
 It may be possible for your dentist to remove your wisdom teeth, or you may be referred to an oral surgeon.

-Antibiotics can help treat an infection, but your symptoms may flare up again.
+Antibiotics can help treat an infection, painkillers e.g. paracetamol, rinsing with warm salty water or chlorhexidine can help with pain relief, but your symptoms may flare up again.
+If a wisdom tooth is partially erupted, removing the gums lying over your tooth (operculectomy) can help in some cases.
 Having your wisdom teeth removed is often the only way to permanently relieve your symptoms.

 Problems caused by Impacted wisdom teeth

 - Infection – impacted tooth started pushing on to the gums which can cause infection.
 This infection and inflammation can cause pain, jaw stiffness and swelling.
 Infection can also cause bad breath and unpleasant taste in the mouth.

 - Pain – Pressure and infection from the impacted wisdom tooth may cause pain to the nearby teeth.

 - Crowding – If there is not enough space, wisdom teeth may push nearby teeth out of their position and create crowding.